 To clarify decision-making and improve opportunities for everyone to participate in it, our CEO Juho and COO Antti wrote about our current decision-making process and how we got there.
 At the suggestion of the DEI Council, we also highlighted that everyone can join strategic meetings either as an active participant or just to listen.

 To reduce the lack of clarity in salaries, Juho and Antti wrote down our compensation principles.
 Sharetribe’s salaries are transparent, and we wanted to make sure that they are also thoroughly explained.
 Before, we already had a process in place where every significant raise someone gets is publicly announced and explained, but the feedback inspired this more thorough documentation on salary formation.

 To encourage Sharetribe team members to learn and share resources on diversity, equity, and inclusion, we compiled a library with resources on antiracism, allyship, intersectionality, and more.
 In addition to providing a basis for learning, the library is a space where everyone can share content on these topics from books to podcasts and blog posts to webinars they’ve found valuable, whether related to professional life or the broader discourse.

 DEI work is a continuous process and does not end here.
 It’s important to lay the groundwork for a diverse, inclusive, and equitable workplace now that Sharetribe is still young and relatively small.
 Our last hiring round added five amazing new members to our team, two of whom have also joined the DEI Council.

 We believe that the structures we lay in place now will positively impact Sharetribe in the future and help us create a diverse workplace where everyone belongs.
-We’ll come back in 2022 with another update on diversity, equity, and inclusion at Sharetribe.
+At the end of each year, we publish a review of the DEI initiatives we've taken up and completed during that year.
+Read our 2022 update on diversity, equity, and inclusion at Sharetribe.